Finn-Lab/MGS-gut/README.md

 Coded for running within LSF cluster environments.

+<b>Usage:</b>
+> checkm_assessment.sh genome_folder/ fa output_prefix

+<b>Notes:</b>
+- The scripts/ directory needs to be part of your $PATH variable
+- "fa" corresponds to the extension of the FASTA files to be analysed in the genome_folder/
+- Output is a checkm_parsed.tab file with the taxonomy results from <i>tree_qa</i> combined with the quality scores determined with <i>lineage_wf</i>

 ## Analysis and plotting scripts

+<b>scripts/</b>
+* concat2tree.py: Concatenate protein sequence alignments and build tree with either RAxML or FastTree.
+* count_taxa.py: Take a taxonomy.tab file and count the number of genomes per taxon.

+<b>R/</b>
 * aai-cogs_extfig4c.R: Assess distribution of average amino acid identities between marker genes.
 * antismash_extfig7.R: Plot counts of biosynthetic gene clusters (BGCs) calculated with antiSMASH.
 * bwa_geo-prevalence_fig4a.R: Characterize geographic distribution of MGS.